ainsleydev/website/content/work/oaktuition/index.md

 ## Design
 Soft pastel colours were used throughout the site to invoke a sense of play, childhood and growth which complimented their core services and the brand language they were trying to achieve.
 A solid black colour was used to contrast these pastel colours, which worked well for headings, buttons, forms, and call to actions.
-The Oak tree logo was redesigned to include these pastel colours and given a light-hearted feel by incorporating an animation of a student sitting on a swing on one of the tree branches.
+The oak tree logo was redesigned to include these pastel colours and given a light-hearted feel by incorporating an animation of a student sitting on a swing on one of the tree branches.

 ## Development
 WordPress was used for the development of the site including [ACF](https://www.advancedcustomfields.com/) (Advanced